Philippa Mary Hoskin: Career

-Philippa Hoskin studied for a BA in history at Somerville College, Oxford, and was subsequently awarded a doctorate for a thesis which examined the administration of the diocese of Worcester in the thirteenth century.
+Hoskin studied for a BA in history at Somerville College, Oxford, and was subsequently awarded a doctorate for a thesis which examined the administration of the diocese of Worcester in the thirteenth century.

-Between 1995 and 2010 she worked at the Borthwick Institute for Historical Research, University of York (later, Borthwick Institute for Archives), taking a professional qualification in Archive Administration while there.
+Between 1995 and 2010 Hoskin worked at the Borthwick Institute for Historical Research, University of York (later, Borthwick Institute for Archives), taking a professional qualification in Archive Administration while there.
 In 2010 she joined the University of Lincoln, where she developed the teaching of medieval history, becoming the first Professor of Medieval Studies.

-In 2019 she was appointed Director of the Parker Library, Corpus Christi College, Cambridge, where she is the Gaylord and Dorothy Donnelly Fellow Librarian, as well as being a Principal Research Fellow in the Faculty of Divinity, University of Cambridge.
+In 2019 Hoskin was appointed Director of the Parker Library, Corpus Christi College, Cambridge, where she is the Gaylord and Dorothy Donnelly Fellow Librarian, as well as being a Principal Research Fellow in the Faculty of Divinity, University of Cambridge.

-She holds various professional affiliations and memberships being a fellow of the Royal Historical Society and a Fellow of the Society of Antiquaries.
+Hoskin holds various professional affiliations and memberships being a fellow of the Royal Historical Society and a Fellow of the Society of Antiquaries.
 She is the general editor of the British Academy's English Episcopal Acta project (which studies the administration of English medieval diocese from the 11th- to the early 14th-centuries) and of Lincoln Record Society's medieval record series.
 She was previously general editor for the Canterbury and York Society and is now vice-president.
-Her most recent work has concerned Robert Grosseteste, bishop of Lincoln and scholar (c.1168–1253), producing both an edited edition of his administrative roll, Robert Grosseteste as Bishop of Lincoln: The Episcopal Rolls 1235-1253, and a monograph about his pastoral care, Robert Grosseteste and the 13th-Century Diocese of Lincoln: An English Bishop's Pastoral Vision (2019).
+Her most recent work has concerned Robert Grosseteste, bishop of Lincoln and scholar (c.1168–1253), producing both an edited edition of his administrative roll, Robert Grosseteste as Bishop of Lincoln: The Episcopal Rolls 1235–1253, and a monograph about his pastoral care, Robert Grosseteste and the 13th-Century Diocese of Lincoln: An English Bishop's Pastoral Vision (2019).

-She has worked on a number of digital humanities projects including as lead on the Andrew W. Mellon funded Cause Papers in the Diocesan Courts of the Archdiocese of York, 1300-1858: A Database Project and the AHRC funded project Imprint: a forensic and historical investigation of fingerprints on medieval seals.
+Hoskin has worked on a number of digital humanities projects including as lead on the Andrew W. Mellon funded Cause Papers in the Diocesan Courts of the Archdiocese of York, 1300-1858: A Database Project and the AHRC funded project Imprint: a forensic and historical investigation of fingerprints on medieval seals.